Shelob9/headless-mode/readme.txt

 If you have general questions, use the forum here or hit us up on Twitter @benUNC @jasonbahl @josh412

 == Changelog ==
+= 0.2.0 =
+* tested up to WordPress 5.5
+* 17 total new points for a relatively long time with no support issues.
+* The plugin still works like a CHARM, and none of you people have donated.

 = 0.1.0 =
 * resolve PHP notice due to missing parentheses.
 * tally of 14 total points based on previous issues.